TheProgrammare/Tolza/docs/CONTRIBUTING_CODE.md

 # Project Coding Pattern
 There is some convention to code properly.

-To build `velox-toolchain` or `velox-compiler`, please use the  designed bash script `build-velox-debug.sh` or `build-velox-release.sh` for debug or release build.
+To build `velox-toolchain` or `velox-compiler`, please use the  designed bash script `build-debug.sh` or `build-release.sh` for debug or release build.
 Located at the root of each sub-project.

 To test your code, please use the designed `launch.json` script, or create your custom `.json` launch event.